chris-crone/wasm-day-na-22/demos/README.md

 ]
 ```

 To stop the service and remove all data, simply hit `ctrl + c` in the terminal where you're running Compose.
-You can then remove everything with `docker compose down --volumes`
+You can then remove everything with `docker compose down --volumes`:

 ```console
 ^CGracefully stopping... (press Ctrl+C again to force)